gngrninja/NinjaBotCore/README.md

 This project has been an awesome way for me to learn C#, feel free to toss in a pull request if there's a better way to do something!

 ## Getting Started
 The first thing you'll need to do is [invite the bot to your server](https://discordapp.com/oauth2/authorize?client_id=238495040446398467&scope=bot&permissions=298048).
 It will need permissions to read and post messages at the very minimum.
 If you wish to use NinjaBot to assist with admin tasks (kicking/banning users, message management, etc), [please use this link](https://discordapp.com/oauth2/authorize?client_id=238495040446398467&scope=bot&permissions=27718).

+There are a limited number of classic WoW commands now available.
+You can associate your guild, and watch/get logs from Warcraft logs.
+Currently there is no way to get classic armory or guild information via the API, and I'll be watching to see when/if things get added!

 More information on the bot and getting started [here](https://www.gngrninja.com/bot).

-### Associating your guild
+### Associating your guild (Retail WoW)
 Associating a WoW guild with your Discord server allows you to use the Warcraftlogs watching command, as well as some autocomplete features for guild member names when using various WoW commands.

-To associate your guild with NinjaBot use, the following command:
+To associate your guild with NinjaBot, use the following command:
 ```
 !set-guild realmName, guildname, region
 ```

-NinjaBot will then attempt to find all the information it needs to store for future requests from your Discord server.

 Here are some examples of using the command:
 ### US (also the default if no region is specified)
 ```